pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 title: "TiDB Tools (III): TiDB-DM Architecture Design and Implementation Principles"
 author: ['Xuecheng Zhang']
 date: 2019-02-01
-summary: Lightning is an open source TiDB ecosystem tool that supports high speed full-import of a large SQL dump into a TiDB cluster.
-This post introduces its architecture and future improvements on the roadmap.
+summary: TiDB-DM is an integrated data transfer and replication management platform that supports full data migration or incremental data replication from MySQL or MariaDB instances into a TiDB cluster.
+This post introduces its architecture design and implementation principles.
 tags: ['TiDB', 'Engineering']
 categories: ['Engineering']
 ---

 TiDB-DM (Data Migration) is an integrated data transfer and replication management platform that supports full data migration or incremental data replication from MySQL or MariaDB instances into a TiDB cluster.

 A common real-life use case is using TiDB-DM to connect sharded MySQL or MariaDB to TiDB, treating TiDB almost as a slave, then run analytical workloads on this TiDB cluster to fulfill real-time reporting needs.
 TiDM-DM provides good support if you need to manage multiple data replication tasks at the same time or need to merge multiple MySQL/MariaDB instances into a single TiDB cluster.

 ## Architecture design